 The Hiring Slowdown

 At first glance, hiring trends might look concerning.
 Global hiring is still sitting about 20% below pre-pandemic levels (LinkedIn, 2026).
 That sounds like contraction.
-But at the same time, AI has already created roughly 1.3 million new jobs worldwide—many tied to infrastructure, data centers, and emerging AI capabilities (World Economic Forum, 2026a).

 So What’s Actually Happening?